dvrzan/dvrzan.github.io/Content/posts/2023/12/custom-dark-mode-color.md

 }
 ```

-To change the background color of the list row, add the `.listRowBackground()` modifier to the row itself.
+To change the background color of the list row, add the `listRowBackground()` modifier to the row itself.
 If you have multiple rows, you need to add it to every row.
 When you have a `Section`  in the code, you can add the modifier there and it will apply to every row in that section.

 That's it!
 There's not a lot of code here, but a lot of figuring out what modifiers to use and where to apply them.